Need another category? Click here or call us at (866) 345-6784.

 Timeline and Other Information

 Temporary disability compensation in Port St. Lucie is typically about 66% of your average weekly wage, capped at $1011 per week.
-These payments will usually continue until you are able to return to work or your condition stabilizes.
+These payments will usually continue until you can return to work or your condition stabilizes.
 However, temporary disability benefits are limited to a maximum of 104 weeks.
 If you are still unable to return to work at full capacity, you may be eligible for permanent disability benefits.
 The amount and duration of this compensation is determined by a formula.
 This formula incorporates the type and severity of the injury.
 A Port St. Lucie attorney can help you maximize the benefits you receive.

 Your employer should furnish you with information about the claims process.
 The adjuster or insurance carrier representative may want to speak to you at some point about the incident and any possible witnesses to the event.
 In the meantime, the workers’ comp insurer may begin paying medical benefits while the investigation into your claim continues.